turtlepod/nokonoko/readme.txt

 * WordPress
 * YouTube
 * Email ( use "mailto:" in URL or use "mail-icon" class )
-* RSS Feed ( use "/feed/" in URl or use "feed-icon" class )
+* RSS Feed ( use "/feed/" in URL or use "feed-icon" class )

 Social networks that aren't currently supported will be indicated by a generic star icon.